EzioDEVio/gh-repo-stats/README.md

 gh repo-stats -owner theslash84 -repo gh-repo-stats
 ```
 Behold!
 The stars, forks, and open issues count unfold before your eyes.

+This command displays:

+- The number of stars
+- The number of forks
+- The number of open issues
+- The watcher count
+- The default branch name
+- The archive status of the repositor

 🤝 Contributing
 Join me, Mohammed, on this voyage to refine and augment gh-repo-stats.
 Suggestions, bug reports, or code enhancements - all are welcomed with open arms.
 Feel the collaborative spirit?
 Dive in with issues and pull requests.